 Revenue from sale of natural gas is recognised as and when the Group's customers simultaneously receive and consume the benefits (i.e. the customers are able to utilise the gas for their benefit as and when the gas is being supplied) arising from the Group performing its obligations based on the terms of the contracts with the customers.
 Accordingly, revenue from the supply of gas is recognised over time; i.e. as and when the gas supplied is consumed by the customers.
 No element of financing is deemed present as the Group has adopted the practical expedient available in MFRS 15 where the interval between transfer of the promised goods or services and payment by the customer is expected to be less than 12 months.

+- (i) Revenue from contracts with customers (cont'd.)

-- i) Others (cont'd.) - iii) Operation and maintenance fees
+- i) Others (cont'd.)

+- iii) Operation and maintenance fees

 Management fees is recognised over the period in which the services are rendered.

 iv) Tank leasing fees